G20 finance ministers under pressure to deliver climate funding for poor | Science-Environment

 G20 finance ministers under pressure to deliver climate funding for poor

-* G20 ministers urged to deliver after G7 disappoints * Green groups warn of COP26 failure if no fresh funds * G20 gives $297 billion to support fossil fuels since 2020 By Beh Lih Yi July 9 (Thomson Reuters Foundation) - The world's 20 largest economies face mounting calls to boost climate finance for poorer nations as ministers meet on Friday in Italy, with green groups warning a failure to deliver fresh money could throw November's key climate talks into doubt.
+* G20 ministers urged to deliver after G7 disappoints * Green groups warn of COP26 failure if no fresh funds * G20 gives $297 billion to support fossil fuels since 2020 (Adds comments from UN chief, detail of Sunday climate conference) By Beh Lih Yi July 9 (Thomson Reuters Foundation) - The world's 20 largest economies faced mounting calls to boost climate finance for poorer nations as ministers met on Friday in Italy, with green groups warning a failure to deliver fresh money could throw November's key climate talks into doubt.

 * G20 ministers urged to deliver after G7 disappoints * Green groups warn of COP26 failure if no fresh funds

-July 9 (Thomson Reuters Foundation) - The world's 20 largest economies face mounting calls to boost climate finance for poorer nations as ministers meet on Friday in Italy, with green groups warning a failure to deliver fresh money could throw November's key climate talks into doubt.
+The world's 20 largest economies faced mounting calls to boost climate finance for poorer nations as ministers met on Friday in Italy, with green groups warning a failure to deliver fresh money could throw November's key climate talks into doubt.
 Developed nations are under pressure ahead of the COP26 climate conference in Scotland to deliver a promised $100 billion a year for vulnerable countries to adopt clean energy and adapt to a warmer planet, up from about $80 billion in 2018.

 After a June summit of G7 leaders ended with a commitment to meet the $100-billion goal but lacked detail on how and when, the U.N. chief, Britain and a group of 48 developing nations this week called for a clear plan for its delivery.
-U.N.
-Secretary-General Antonio Guterres said he would emphasise the importance of defining such a plan through to 2025, when he speaks to G20 finance ministers on Friday.
+Speaking to G20 finance ministers on Friday, U.N.
+Secretary-General Antonio Guterres said such a plan was "not just about the economics of climate change" but also about solidarity and "establishing trust in the multilateral system".

+He called $100 billion a year the "bare minimum" wealthier nations should be providing as poorer parts of the world battle fiercer storms, floods and rising seas and try to ramp up clean energy use.
+"From the Caribbean to the Pacific, developing economies have been landed with enormous infrastructure bills because of a century of greenhouse gas emissions they had no part in," he said in prepared remarks.

+Half of all climate finance should be spent to help countries adapt to a hotter planet, including through resilient housing, elevated roads and early warning systems that save lives and livelihoods, the U.N. chief added.
+Only about a fifth of international climate finance for developing countries goes to adaptation today.

 "I have to tell you that the frustration that I hear from leaders and ministers in developing countries that these funds still remain uncertain is absolutely palpable," he added, referring to the unmet $100-billion goal.
 The International Institute for Environment and Development, a London-based research group, said that while the G7 had fallen short, the G20 "has the chance to make it up".